“Don’t find customers for your products. Find products for your customers.”Seth Godin

 But above all, Tesla wants to prove that, regardless of popular opinion, they are indeed one of the industry’s most innovative automakers.

-Take a second to digest that for a minute.
+Take a second to digest that.
 200,000 pre-orders for a recently announced product.
 The product hasn’t even come to market yet, but it has already proved its huge market potential, has generated buzz, and customers are increasingly placing pre-orders.

 The best part of it all?